Continuing Education Activity

 - The lesion is at the angular gyrus and is the mildest form of aphasia.
 Patients have difficulties with word finding.

-Aphasic patients usually are evaluated with computed tomography (CT) without contrast initially if a CVA is suspected, and subsequently, a magnetic resonance imaging (MRI) to identify the precise location of the lesion.
+Patients with aphasia usually are evaluated with computed tomography (CT) without contrast initially if a CVA is suspected, and subsequently, a magnetic resonance imaging (MRI) to identify the precise location of the lesion.
 Then they are evaluated by speech/language pathologists to assess and help identify areas of language deficit.
 Several formal exams are used to identify aphasia, such as the Boston diagnostic aphasia exam and Western aphasia battery.
 Boston diagnostic aphasia exam provides a severity rating from slight to severe.
-On the other hand, the Western aphasia battery helps assess if the patient is aphasic, and if so, determines the type and severity.
+The Western aphasia battery helps assess if the patient is aphasic, and if so, determines the type and severity.
 Furthermore, it provides a baseline and should be repeated to trend improvements, all the while identifying strengths and weaknesses.

 Fluent Aphasia Syndromes